3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Experiments

-FFHQ and AFLW include few faces per image and thus, all faces are employed.
-Instead, AVA and CMU-Panoptic include frames with multiple faces.
-From these, we randomly select 80K faces from each dataset with maximum yaw angle in head pose of $90^o$.
+FFHQ and AFLW include one face per image and thus are only processed to get normalized face crops.
+AVA and CMU-Panoptic include frames with multiple faces, from which we randomly select 80K faces from each dataset with a maximum head pose of $90^o$.
 Similarly to~\cite{Kothari_2021_CVPR}, for CMU we employed only frames captured with cameras in eye height.
-We name this collection of 255K images as "In-The-Wild Gaze" dataset (ITWG).
-Lastly, to enforce multi-view supervision as described in \cref{sec:multi_view}, we synthesized one novel view for each image of ITWG using HeadGAN, sampling the pitch and yaw angles from Gaussians $\mathcal{N}(0, 20)$, relatively to the original head pose.
-We name this collection of images as "Multi-View In-The-Wild Gaze" dataset (ITWG-MV) and employ it in our experiments.
+We name this collection of 255K images as the ``In-The-Wild Gaze'' dataset (ITWG).
+Lastly, to enforce multi-view supervision as described in \cref{sec:multi_view}, we synthesized novel views from images of ITWG using HeadGAN, sampling the pitch and yaw angles from Gaussians $\mathcal{N}(0, 20)$, relatively to the original head pose.
+We name this collection of images as ``Multi-View In-The-Wild Gaze'' dataset (ITWG-MV) and employ it in our experiments to improve the generalization of gaze estimation.
+The head pose and gaze distributions of the above datasets are presented in \cref{fig:data_distributions}.